shreyashankar/shreyashankar.github.io/content/blog/rethinking-ml-monitoring-3/index.md

 * Disgusting-looking PromQL queries
 * High latency for cross-component metrics (i.e., high-cardinality joins)

 In the next and final piece in this series, I’ll discuss some key requirements and ideas for building a general-purpose ML monitoring tool.
-I’m super excited to share it with you all, along with a prototype[^6] for monitoring real-time ML SLIs.
+I’m super excited to share it with you all, along with a prototype for monitoring real-time ML SLIs.
 More to come, and happy new year!

 *Thanks to [Divyahans Gupta](https://twitter.com/divyahansg), [Preetum Nakkiran](https://twitter.com/PreetumNakkiran), and [Peter Schafhalter](https://twitter.com/pschafhalter) for feedback on many drafts.*